Angus, Thongs and Perfect Snogging: Plot

 After not hearing from Robbie in a while, Georgia is heartbroken.
-She decides to make Robbie jealous so that he realises his feelings for her.
+She decides to make Robbie jealous, hoping he will realise his feelings for her.
 She invites Robbie's best friend, Dave, to a concert by Robbie's band, the Stiff Dylans.
-Upon seeing Georgia and Dave dancing and laughing, Robbie tries to talk to her but is stopped by Lindsay.
+Seeing Georgia and Dave dancing and laughing, Robbie tries to talk to her but is stopped by Lindsay.

 At school, Dave confronts Georgia about using him to make Robbie jealous.
 Upon learning what Georgia did to Dave, Robbie severs ties with her.
-Georgia discovers it was Jas that accidentally leaked this information.
+Georgia discovers it was Jas who accidentally leaked this information.
 After Georgia kicks Jas in the shin during an argument, they vow never to speak to each other again.
 Shortly afterwards, Robbie tells Georgia he was considering breaking up with Lindsay before becoming involved with her, but now he is disappointed with her recent behaviour.

 Devastated, Georgia decides that she would like to move to New Zealand.
-She stops by her father's workplace and breaks down in tears with a woman who works with him, telling her she does not want her family to be apart from each other.
+She stops by her father's workplace and tearfully vents to the receptionist, telling her that she does not want her family to be apart from each other.
 She later goes to the beach, knowing Robbie would be there, and apologises to him.
 Robbie reveals he ended things with Lindsay and admits he still likes Georgia.

 On Georgia's 15th birthday, Connie takes her to a nightclub for the first time.
-The place initially seems empty, but Georgia's friends and family soon show up to reveal a surprise birthday party, which Jas secretly organised with Connie.
+The place initially seems empty, but Georgia's friends and family soon arrive to reveal a surprise birthday party, which Jas secretly organised with Connie.
 Georgia and Jas make amends.
-Bob returns from New Zealand, deciding to stay in Eastbourne for a better job opportunity, after his boss told him about Georgia's breakdown.
-It is also revealed that Jem is gay and his boyfriend owns the club.
-The Stiff Dylans are performing the song "Ultraviolet", which Robbie wrote about Georgia, when they are interrupted by Lindsay, who arrives from her own party (which no one attended) and demands that Robbie choose between her and Georgia.
+Bob returns from New Zealand, having accepted a new job opportunity in Eastbourne.
+It is revealed that Jem is gay and his boyfriend owns the club.
+While the Stiff Dylans are performing the song "Ultraviolet", which Robbie wrote about Georgia, Lindsay arrives from her own birthday party (which no one attended) and demands that Robbie choose between her and Georgia.
 He chooses Georgia, kissing her onstage.
-Jas pulls out Lindsay's breast pads and tosses them into the crowd, prompting a furious Lindsay to storm off.
+Jas pulls out Lindsay's bra inserts and tosses them into the crowd, prompting Lindsay to storm off.

-Ultimately, Georgia is content with her eccentric family and realises she does not need to change her appearance, as her boyfriend Robbie likes her the way she is.
+Ultimately, Georgia realises she does not need to change her appearance, as Robbie likes her the way she is.